vladislav-chiorescu/natours/README.md

 # natours

-This is a landing page designed for my portfolio specifically to show new CSS properties and techniques such as animations, advanced responsive designes, CSS architecture and much more.
+This is a landing page designed for my portfolio specifically to show new CSS properties and techniques such as animations, advanced responsive design, CSS architecture and much more.

 ## Project features